dateacher/tdameritrade/README.md

     Click `Send`

-    * The resonse should be `HTTP/1.1 200 OK`.
+    * The response should be `HTTP/1.1 200 OK`.
 We now need to copy both the access_token and refresh_token.
 The current access_token will be good for the next 30 mins, however we need the refresh_token to get a new token whenever needed (ie. every 30 mins).

 * Add the `refresh_token` to the variable TDREFRESH and the `access_token` to the variable TDKEY, unless you made a new keyfile, both variables can be found in `../keyfile/keyfile.go` in the repository.

 ## Step 4 - Execute program to create watchlist
-As seen in part 2 of the youtube configuration guide, this simple example will identify the median for a given sector, create an array of the first 10 stock symbols and then creating a watchlist using the first symbol while appending the remaining 9 symbols to the watchlist.
+As seen in part 2 of the YouTube configuration guide, this simple example will identify the median for a given sector, create an array of the first 10 stock symbols and then creating a watchlist using the first symbol while appending the remaining 9 symbols to the watchlist.
 Once this watchlist is created you can find the watchlist in your TD Ameritrade accounts thinkorswim personal watchlist locations.
 * Example command:
     ```
     $ go run .\main.go -sector oilsenergy -setwatchlist